FAR-Lab/Interactive-Lab-Hub/Lab 2/prep.md

 ### Get Kit and Inventory Parts
 Prior to lab Wednesday, taken inventory of the kit parts that you have, and note anything that is missing:
---Ilan can you add link to this folder to list of parts ^^^?
-Ideally with images of parts so people can figure out what is what.

 ***Update your [parts list inventory](partslist.md)***